Collective Entity Alignment via Adaptive Features: Experiments

-\myparagraph{Results in the second group} Within the second group, taking advantage of attribute information, \gcn and \jape outperform \mtranse by around 0.1 on \dbps, whereas on \srp, \gcn achieves worse results than \mtranse and \jape attains similar accuracy scores to \mtranse.
-This reveals that attribute information is quite noisy and might not guarantee consistent performance. \rd and \gm outperforms all the other methods except for our proposal, as they harness entity name information as the inputs to their overall framework for learning entity embeddings, and the final entity representation encodes both structural and semantic signals, providing a more comprehensive view for alignment.
-Nevertheless, \our outperforms \rd and \gm by a large margin, since we aggregate features on outcome-level instead of representation-level and employ a collective alignment strategy.
+Within the second group, taking advantage of attribute information, \gcn and \jape outperform \mtranse on \dbps, whereas on \srp, \gcn achieves worse results than \mtranse and \jape attains similar accuracy scores to \mtranse.
+This reveals that attribute information is quite noisy and might not guarantee consistent performance. \rd, \hgcn and \gm outperform all the other methods except for \our, as they harness entity name information as the inputs to their overall framework for learning entity embeddings, and the final entity representation encodes both structural and semantic signals, providing a more comprehensive view for alignment.
+Nevertheless, \our outperforms these name-based methods by a large margin, since we aggregate features on outcome-level instead of representation-level.

-As pointed out before, since \srp is more similar to real-life KGs and with higher ``difficulty'', existing methods achieve relatively worse results on \srp compared to \dbps.
-In contrary, the performance of \our on these two datasets are close, validating the robustness of our proposal.
-Interestingly, approaches in the first group are language-agnostic as they merely exploit structural information, whereas \rd, \gm and \our achieve much better results on \dbpsf than \dbpsz and \dbpsj, unveiling that textual information is largely affected by language barriers.